LERCAutomation/DataSearches-UserGuide/preface/preface.rst

 Users
 -----

-This user guide assumes that users of the Data Searches Tool have:
+This user guide assumes that users of the Data Searches tool have:

 * General IT experience including use of Microsoft Windows.
 * Experience in the use of a relevant GIS application supported by the tool (currently ArcGIS or MapInfo), including selecting and querying features and attributes.